rymarinelli/MCP_Scanner/README.md

         "repo_url": "https://github.com/rymarinelli/vulnerable_flask_SQL",
         "apply_commits": true,
         "push": true,
-        "create_pr": true
+        "create_pr": true,
+        "github_token": "'"${GITHUB_TOKEN}"'"
       }' \
   https://busy-papers-melt.loca.lt/scan
 ```

-As long as `GIT_USER`, `GIT_EMAIL`, and `GITHUB_TOKEN` are present in the
+As long as either `GITHUB_TOKEN` is provided in the JSON payload (as shown
-environment where the tunnel script is running, this request clones the target
+above) or exported in the environment where the tunnel script is running, the
-repository, synthesizes fixes, commits them to a remediation branch, pushes the
-branch, and opens a GitHub pull request.
+scanner authenticates to GitHub, pushes the remediation branch, and opens a
+pull request.
+Keep `GIT_USER` and `GIT_EMAIL` configured to control the commit
+authorship information applied to generated fixes.